 Guajillo chiles are on the milder side, and are used for many Mexican red sauces.
 They might not give you as much fire as you desire in this dish, so feel free to add a few chile de arbol, or even chipotle in adobo if that’s all you have on hand.
 My gut can’t always handle the heat these days, I opted for a slightly less devilish end result.

 I used fresh tomatoes in this recipe since I was feeling lazy, but the flavors would be even more pungent and complex with roasted tomatoes, which is the way that many diablo sauce recipes go.
 Simply toss the quartered tomatoes with a little olive oil and roast in a 450 degree oven for 30 minutes or until caramelized.

-The shrimp can be served with tortillas, but I chose to make them the topping for a rice and kale bowl.
+The shrimp can be served with tortillas, but I chose to make them the topping for a low FODMAP rice and kale bowl.
 It’s a really quick weeknight meal, especially if you have leftover rice lying around the refrigerator.
 I almost always have frozen kale and shrimp in my freezer, so this was a pantry meal from start to finish.

 Some people advise to destem and seed the dried chiles before you rehydrate them, but I found it to be easier to do so after soaking them in the boiling water.
 Either way, a pair of kitchen shears will help get the job done.

 Using a high speed blender is one way to ensure the sauce is extra creamy, but if you don’t have one, a regular blender is fine.

 Other than that small step, the prep time is only 15 minutes and the cook time even quicker on the stove top.
 Like all my recipes for weeknight meals, this makes 4 servings.

 Read on for this recipe for low FODMAP shrimp diablo rice bowls with kale – they will make all your spicy seafood dreams come true!

 With health and hedonism,